I give you a new rule: Love one another. You must love one another as I have loved you. Then everyone will see that you are my disciples.

 - Learn together.

-To help you on this journey, Alongsiders Netherlands provides in-depth material for the challenges that you do together with your younger brother/sister.
-Think of additional Bible passages, questions and inspiring activities.
+To help you on this journey, Alongsiders provides in-depth material for the challenges that you do together with your younger brother/sister: additional Bible passages, questions and inspiring activities.
 Some sections you can use as a group to work through together, and others can be done together or separately.

 In this way, most of the training you will receive will take place within the 1-to-1 relationship with your brother/sister and within the group of 5.
 Much of the training is self-directed and when you are hungry to learn, you will embrace this as an opportunity to be further formed.

-After each meeting, briefly share your feedback / encouraging events / questions with Alongsiders Netherlands.
+After each meeting, briefly share your feedback, encouraging events or questions with Alongsiders.
 Report problems that need to be addressed (such as possible abuse) or good news (such as a child coming to faith).

 Practically speaking, the style, manner and duration of these meetings will vary for each group of 5, depending on the Alongsiders and their needs.
 Whatever you do, and whether you meet for an hour or three, you can achieve more and go further as a learning community than as individuals alone